 |

 Fëanor swore an oath to recover the Silmarils, and many of the Noldor followed him into exile in pursuit of the jewels.
-So began their hopeless war against the forces of Morgoth, of which the Quenta Silmarillion (the 'Tale of the Silmarils') tells the story.
-During the First Age, one Silmaril alone was recovered from Morgoth's Iron Crown by Beren and Lúthien, and was borne by Eärendil when he sailed into the West to seek the aid of the Valar.
+So began their hopeless war against the forces of Morgoth, of which the Quenta Silmarillion (the 'History of the Silmarils') tells the story.
+Despite their efforts, one Silmaril alone was recovered from Morgoth's Iron Crown, not by the Noldor, but by Beren and Lúthien.
+This Jewel was borne by Eärendil when he sailed into the West to seek the aid of the Valar.

 See also...